suryapa1/agents-ai/labs.md

 ollama run llama3.2
 ```

-2. At the prompt, let's enter a simple query with out CoT.
+2. At the prompt, let's enter a simple query without CoT.
 Try this one (enter at the prompt and hit Enter).
 After doing that you should see something like the screenshot below.

 ```
 Calculate the area of a rectangle with a length of 6 cm and a width of 4 cm.